text here. Few sentances.PROS

 Everything about the Philips Norelco PQ208 (which is also known as the Shaver 510) is optimized for use in a travel situation.
 Having two rotating cutting heads (instead of the usual three) makes it compact, and AA battery power means you don't have to worry about matching voltage or being near an electrical outlet.
 That said, it still provides a close and surprisingly quiet -- if somewhat slow -- shave.Pros

 Your patience will be rewarded.
-The Philips Norelco PQ208 has just two rotary cutting heads instead of the usual three found in most rotary shavers.
-Users notice that the heads spin a little more slowly than a plug-in electric shaver's -- but they also say that the PQ208 still works surprisingly well for a battery-powered travel model.
+The Philips Norelco PQ208/Shaver 510 has just two rotary cutting heads instead of the usual three found in most rotary shavers.
+Users notice that the heads spin a little more slowly than in models powered by built-in rechargeable batteries, but they also say that the PQ208 still works surprisingly well for an AA battery-powered travel model.
 Users generally say that the PQ208 gives a close, clean shave, but expect the job to take about 50 percent longer than with a conventional electric shaver.

-Review: Philips Norelco PQ208 Travel Electric Razor, Contributors to Walmart.com, As of May 2014
+Philips Norelco PQ208/40 Travel Electric Razor, Contributors to Amazon.com, As of November 2015

-Review: Philips Norelco PQ208/40 Travel Electric Razor, Contributors to Amazon.com, As of May 2014
+Philips Norelco PQ208 Travel Electric Razor, Contributors to Walmart.com, As of November 2015

 More than 225 Walmart.com customers give the Philips Norelco PQ208 electric shaver a 4.4-star average score.
 Most users applaud performance -- comparing it favorably in some cases to the company's pricier non-travel models.
 About 93 percent give it a recommendation.